mrdoob/three.js/threejs/lessons/threejs-textures.md

 Title: Three.js Textures
-Description: Using Textures in three.js
+Description: Using textures in three.js

 This article is one in a series of articles about three.js.
 The first article was [about three.js fundamentals](threejs-fundamentals.html).